c. 2024 Rod Ice

 Reale nodded without giving a direct answer.

 “Maybe sir, we’d have to do a scan from down there to be certain.
 But I’d think it is more likely that he made it far enough to land on the other side.
 Torontara is a region we don’t know much about.
-Our records show that the region once known as Canada is largely vacant.
+Our records show that the area once known as Canada is largely vacant.
 Those who are surviving there live on a subsistence basis.
 They are the least sophisticated of the three, independent districts on this continent.
 Yet perhaps, the most resilient.”

 Block nodded and stiffened.